Geborgen/nordic-souls/MODIFICATIONGUIDE.md

 ## Adding Mods

 This is not a modding guide.
 If you need a modding guide, there are many good resources on the internet.
 I put one together [here](https://sites.google.com/view/skyrimsemoddingguide).
-You should also check out [ModdingSkyrim](https://moddingskyrim.com/), [Lively's wiki](https://github.com/LivelyDismay/Learn-To-Mod/wiki), and [Phoenix's guide](https://thephoenixflavour.com/bg/), probably all more valuable than mine.
+You should also check out [ModdingSkyrim](https://moddingskyrim.com/), [Lively's wiki](https://github.com/LivelyDismay/Learn-To-Mod/wiki), and [Phoenix's guide](https://thephoenixflavour.com/bg/).
 You can find more resources [here](https://sites.google.com/view/skyrimsemoddingguide/the-guide/other-resources).
 You should have some understanding of modding before you modify another list.

 ### Load Order

 Nordic Souls has a carefully tuned load order, and as such, **you should not run LOOT** to sort mods, as my custom metadata doesn't carry over with Wabbajack. *You should build around the existing load order.*

 Know what mods you're adding.
 Read the mod pages, they should tell you where to place plugins, if it matters at all.
+Basic mods like armor sets generally don't matter.
 For the sake of this list, all plugins should be placed **above** `Water for ENB (Shades of Skyrim).esp`.
 The paper map plugin, `NS_PaperMapMerge.esp`, must be placed at the **very bottom** of the load order *at all times*, no exceptions.
 It must always be the last plugin to load, or else the map will be a blank purple (missing textures).
-If your map is broken, double check that zero plugins load below the paper map.
+If your map is missing or broken, double check that zero plugins load below the paper map.

 If you think you messed up the load order, check the [Load Order Library link](https://loadorderlibrary.com/lists/nordic-souls) and expand `plugins.txt` to compare.
 It will always be on the latest version, so it might not be entirely accurate if you're modifying an earlier build.